♪ Album Reviews · Tenor Saxophone

 Personnel

-Gene Ammons, tenor saxophone · John Coltrane, alto saxophone · Paul Quinichette, tenor saxophone · Pepper Adams, baritone saxophone · Jerome Richardson, flute, tenor saxophone · Mal Waldron, piano · George Joyner, bass · Art Taylor, drums
+Gene Ammons, tenor saxophone · John Coltrane, alto saxophone · Paul Quinichette, tenor saxophone · Pepper Adams, baritone saxophone · Jerome Richardson, flute · Mal Waldron, piano · George Joyner, bass · Art Taylor, drums

 The most unusual session in the early catalog, and the one that collectors chase.
 Five saxophones, no trumpet, and one of those players is John Coltrane on alto.
-It was January 1958: Coltrane had just left Miles Davis for the first time and was in the middle of his own Prestige obligations.
+It was January 1958: Coltrane had been fired by Miles the previous April, played a stretch with Thelonious Monk, and was about to rejoin Miles within weeks.
 He plays alto here as a sideman, and his sound is immediately recognizable even on the unfamiliar instrument.

 The saxophone choir effect is the point.
 Ammons, Quinichette, Adams, Richardson, and Coltrane create a wall of reeds that Mal Waldron's arrangements shape into something between a small group and a big band.
 Pepper Adams's baritone anchors the bottom, Richardson's flute floats on top, and the three tenors (Ammons, Quinichette, Coltrane) weave through the middle with contrasting approaches.
 Quinichette brings the Lester Young lineage.
 Coltrane brings the sheets of sound.
 And Ammons simply brings the biggest tone in the room.